petebids/petebids.github.io/_posts/2023-03-12-spring-boot-transactional-outbox.markdown

 ## What is it?

 The transactional outbox is an abstract pattern whereby backend engineers write code that combines internal state changes & the intent to publish corresponding events in one database transaction.
-State changes will be persisted to thier usual tables, & events to out outbox.
+State changes will be persisted to their usual tables, & events to out outbox.
 Some other process then assumes responsibility for publishing the events from the outbox to the message store.
-In this example, we will look at an example that uses a Spring Boot RESTful API, Postgress Database for storage, Kafka Connect for log tailing and Kafka as a distributed event log
+In this example, we will look at an example that uses a Spring Boot RESTful API, Postgres Database for storage, Kafka Connect for log tailing and Kafka as a distributed event log

 See
-- the [brilliant technology agnostic explination](https://microservices.io/patterns/data/transactional-outbox.html)  & from Chris Richardson
+- the [brilliant technology-agnostic explanation](https://microservices.io/patterns/data/transactional-outbox.html)  & from Chris Richardson
 - fantastic [Quarkus Event Router implementation ](https://debezium.io/documentation/reference/stable/integrations/outbox.html) by Gunnar Morling
 - my [example implementation](https://github.com/petebids/todo-tx-outbox)